catseye/T-Rext/README.md

 This is a test suite, written in [Falderal][] format, for the `t-rext` utility.
 It also serves as documentation for said utility.

-    -> Functionality "Clean up punctuation and spaces" is implemented by -> shell command "bin/t-rext %(test-body-file)"

     -> Tests for functionality "Clean up punctuation and spaces"

 Spaces before commas and periods are elided.